ksonnet/ksonnet/docs/cli-reference/ks_init.md

-The `init` command initialize a ksonnet application in a new directory, `app-name`.
+The `init` command initializes a ksonnet application in a new directory, `app-name`.

 This command generates all the project scaffolding required to begin creating and deploying components to Kubernetes clusters.